micahpaul/micahpaul.github.io/equip/assignments.md

 * [Gorillas JS (on your GitHub)](https://www.freecodecamp.org/news/gorillas-game-in-javascript/)
 * [JS Stick Hero Clone (on your GitHub)](https://www.freecodecamp.org/news/javascript-game-tutorial-stick-hero-with-html-canvas/)
 * [Melting Snowman (on your GitHub)](https://www.freecodecamp.org/news/how-to-code-a-simple-game/)
 * Or propose a project of your choice to Mr. Hawkinson!
+Use GitHub to host it.